 3. Turning Workflows into Executable Steps

-The next challenge was orchestrating the deployment.
-We handled this with Workflow Loader, a component of our Infra Deployer that reads workflow definitions from a YAML file and converts them into executable deployment steps.
+Once parameter management was automated by the Template Processor, the next step was orchestrating the deployment.
+We solved this with the Execution Planner, a component that reads workflow definitions from a YAML file and converts them into executable deployment steps.

 The workflow file defines which resources to deploy, in what order, and with which dependencies.
 For example, a simple steps.yaml might provision a network, deploy an AKS cluster, and then configure monitoring.